esamarathon/donation-socket-repeater/LIVE.md

 Key | Type | Description
 --- | ---- | -----------
-id | integer | Unique donation ID from the database. amount | string | The amount this donation is for.
+event | string | Shorthand event string this total is for. id | integer | Unique donation ID from the database. amount | string | The amount this donation is for.
 Currency isn't specified but is (currently) USD. new_total | string | The new overall donation total.
 Currency isn't specified but is (currently) USD.